VariableIsUndefined/Hinaba-engine/README.md

 - Captcha
 - Mobile responsive design (through CSS media queries)

+## Coming soon:
+- Customizable name when creating new thread/commenting
+- Unsecured and Secured Tripcodes
+- Being able to see archived threads
+- Screen warning for NSFW boards

 ## Guide
 1. Clone the repository and access the folder: